 This a complete listing of all courses in the Department of Dramatic Art.
-All courses are not taught every semester, please check the online Directory of Classes to see if a given course is available in the current semester.
+All courses are not taught every semester, please check Connect Carolina to see if a given course is available in the current semester.
 (All descriptions below are from the Undergraduate Bulletin.)

 DRAM 081 – FYS: Staging America: The American Drama – This seminar examines American drama from its colonial origins to the present as both a literary and commercial art form.
 The focus throughout will be on the forces that shaped American drama as well as drama’s ability to shed light on the national experience.

 DRAM 082 – FYS: All the World’s a Stage: Drama as a Mirror of Society – This seminar examines how theatre evolves from and reflects the society that generates it, and how understanding that society can enrich our responses to plays.

 DRAM 083 – FYS: Spectacle in the Theatre – This course examines how the theatrical designer uses scenery, costumes, and lighting to help create a production.
 Students will apply these techniques in creating their own design projects.

 DRAM 084 – FYS: The Inherent Qualities of Theatrical Space – This course examines what elements contribute to the theatricality of space.
 Through research and creative projects, students will gauge how a space informs what goes on inside it.

 DRAM 085 – FYS: Documentary Theatre – This course explores the political and social ramifications of documentary theatre in the United States.
 Students will investigate a local community of their choosing and create an interview-based performance.

 DRAM 086 – FYS: Rediscovering the Mind-Body Connection – This seminar will focus on developing our unique mind-body connection.
 By encouraging small and large changes in behavior students will learn how their body is used to create their world.